Menu

 Part of that has been learning to appreciate the small things.
 I’ll always enjoy being in tidy surroundings but I’m able to leave a pot to be washed tomorrow and the laundry can be ironed another day, instead of freaking out over it and always being on the move, cleaning and tidying.
 I’m forced to rest more, which gives me more time to enjoy spending quality time with with my now husband, reading books or writing.
 It’s put a lot of things in to perspective and made me realise what is and isn’t important in life.

-My life is different and always will be since being diagnosed with a thyroid problem, but I have learnt to embrace this and think about what it has taught me, and how much of a better person I am because of it, over what I’ve ‘lost‘.
+My life is different and always will be since being diagnosed with a thyroid problem, but I have learned to embrace this and think about what it has taught me, and how much of a better person I am because of it, over what I’ve ‘lost‘.
 I have grieved for the person I once was and the life I once had, but it was never destined to be that way, and now, I have to strive to do the best with what I’ve got.
 And that’s what I’ve done.

 Rachel Looking Down a Cliff